Online Safety

 St Joseph’s Guidance to Children Owning a Mobile Phone Oct 2022

-Before a pupil can bring a mobile phone into school parents need to read and sign: Policy on use of Mobile Phones and other Electronic Devices in School this needs to be forwarded to the school office.
+Before a pupil can bring a mobile phone into school parents need to read and sign: Use of Mobile Phones and Other Electronic Devices in School this needs to be forwarded to the school office.

 Guides to keeping children safe online:

-The Children’s Code From September 2021 all companies must confirm to a new code.
+The Children’s Code From September 2021 all companies have had to conform to a new code.
 The Children’s code is another name for the Age appropriate design code, introduced by the Information Commissioner’s Office (ICO) as a part of the Data Protection Act 2018.
 The code contains 15 ‘standards’ that online services likely to be accessed by children under 18 years old, including apps, games, connected toys and devices, and news services, must follow in order to protect children’s data online.

 CEOP Report